 Turf Wars: Artificial vs. Natural

-Whilst we stock various product lines here at GDT, from Millboard decking to topsoils and fertilisers, turf will always remain our flagship item and primary passion.
-Over the years, we have noticed an increase in demand for artificial grass too, so it's a really good thing that we sell both!
+Whilst we stock various product lines here at GDT, from Millboard decking to topsoil and fertilisers, turf will always remain our flagship item and primary passion.
+Over the years, we have noticed an increase in demand for artificial turf too, so it’s a really good thing that we sell both!
 Both types of turf have their own key benefits and drawbacks.
-It's difficult to perform a side by side comparison as there are many reasons for using both but nonetheless it’s important to be able to recognise the positives and negatives for both artificial and natural turf so that you can make the right decision when buying.
+It’s difficult to perform a side by side comparison as there are many reasons for using both but nonetheless it’s important to be able to recognise the positives and negatives for both artificial and natural turf so that you can make the right decision when buying.
 So what are the key strengths and weaknesses of each that you should bear in mind?

 The most significant benefit of natural turf is the positive impact that it has on air quality and the environment.
 Grass is a living organism and as such it photosynthesises, meaning it releasesoxygen into the atmosphere, helping to purify and improve the quality of the air that we breathe – one full size football pitch can offset the carbon footprint of a car travelling 3,000 miles!
 So, where possible, the use of natural turf can clearly have a really positive impact on the environment.
 Proving the point that it’s very tough to compare artificial and natural turf, artificial grass on the other handwill require no fertilisers or feeding, which is more environmentally friendly because the runoff is much clearer.
 You also won’t have to use garden tools such as strimmers and mowers as you would with real grass -both of which have a negative impact on the environment.